 Anime: HunterXHunter (2011), FullMetal Alchemist (both 2003 and Brotherhood versions), Death Note, Rurouni Kenshin...and maybe Inu-Yasha or Yu Yu Hakusho if I'm feeling nostalgic even though I haven’t paid attention to either in years

 Graphic Novel Series: Sandman, Fables, Y: The Last Man, darn good Batman stuff on the standard of Hush or The Dark Knight Returns, Kingdom Come, Marvel 1602

 IF YOU'VE COME HERE FROM ONE OF MY STORIES:

-PLEASE DO READ/I RECOMMEND: Nightfall ("How to Train Your Dragon" canon-divergent novel) is my baby.
-Also Strange New Worlds ("Supernatural" sci-fi AU novel); Paint the Town Red ("Castle" and "Buffy the Vampire Slayer" crossover); Fortunes and War ("Doctor Who" classic/new series fusion oneshot); One Hundred Things and One Hundred More Things (paired "Doctor Who" lists).
+I RECOMMEND: Nightfall ("How to Train Your Dragon" canon-divergent novel) is my baby, and the sequel Stormfall is finished and ready to read.
+Also approved: Strange New Worlds ("Supernatural" sci-fi AU novel); Paint the Town Red ("Castle" and "Buffy the Vampire Slayer" crossover); Fortunes and War ("Doctor Who" classic/new series fusion oneshot); One Hundred Things and One Hundred More Things (paired "Doctor Who" lists).

 |Community:||Memory Alpha: Masterpiece Archive|